 (See also Overview of Vaginitis Overview of Vaginitis Vaginitis is infectious or noninfectious inflammation of the vaginal mucosa, sometimes with inflammation of the vulva.
 Symptoms include vaginal discharge, irritation, pruritus, and erythema... read more .)

-Estrogen loss, which can result from menopause Menopause Menopause is physiologic or iatrogenic cessation of menses (amenorrhea) due to decreased ovarian function.
-Manifestations may include hot flushes, night sweats, sleep disruption, and genitourinary... read more or primary ovarian insufficiency Primary Ovarian Insufficiency In primary ovarian insufficiency, ovaries do not regularly release eggs and do not produce enough sex hormones despite high levels of circulating gonadotropins (especially follicle-stimulating... read more (premature ovarian failure—eg, due to oophorectomy, pelvic radiation, or chemotherapy)
+Inflammatory vaginitis occurs and recurs most commonly in patients who become hypoestrogenic due to menopause Menopause Menopause is the permanent cessation of menses (amenorrhea) due to loss of ovarian follicular function.
+Clinical manifestations may include hot flushes, night sweats, sleep disruption, and genitourinary... read more or primary ovarian insufficiency Primary Ovarian Insufficiency In primary ovarian insufficiency, ovaries do not regularly release eggs and do not produce enough sex hormones despite high levels of circulating gonadotropins (especially follicle-stimulating... read more (premature ovarian failure—eg, due to autoimmune disease, oophorectomy, pelvic radiation, or chemotherapy).
+The etiology may be autoimmune.

 Symptoms and Signs of Inflammatory Vaginitis